goadesign/goa/docs/ErrorHandling.md

 explicitly.
 The type may be `ErrorResult` which makes it possible to define a description inline in this case as well.

+There are a couple of caveats to be aware of when using custom error result
+types:

+ 1. The `Temporary` and `Timeout` expressions have no effect on code generation in this case as they otherwise set the corresponding field values on the `ErrorResult` struct.

-When using a user defined type as error result type goa can be told which attribute contains the error name.
+ 2. If the custom type is a user defined type and if it is used to define multiple errors on the same method then goa must be told which attribute contains the error name.
 The value of this attribute is compared with the names of the errors as defined in the design by the encoding and decoding code to infer the proper encoding details (e.g. HTTP status code).
 The attribute is identified using the special `struct:error:name` metadata:

 ```go
 var InsertConflict = ResultType("application/vnd.service.insertconflict", func() {